FHTW-HWSE/projekt-neutralteam/README.md

-compile with compile.sh and run with ./project.exe
+compile with ./compile.sh and run with ./project.exe